mozilla/addons-server/docs/topics/api/v4_frozen/index.rst

     you're testing features that aren't available in production yet.
     Your production account is not linked to any of these APIs.

-Dive into the :ref:`overview section <api-overview>` and the :ref:`authentication section <api-auth>` for an example of how to get started using the API.
+Dive into the :ref:`overview section <v4-api-overview>` and the :ref:`authentication section <v4-api-auth>` for an example of how to get started using the API.

 .. toctree::